Best Mushroom for Parkinson's Disease

 Mushrooms have been used worldwide for thousands of years as food and medicine.
 Unfortunately, despite their long history, there is still much that science does not know about them.
 Yet, it is becoming increasingly clear that mushrooms can confer health benefits on humans when consumed.

 For instance, these amazing fungi are high in antioxidants, which play an essential role in brain health.
-Antioxidants are a group of compounds that protect against oxidative stress, a process that damages cells and is associated with many brain disorders like Alzheimer's disease and Parkinson's disease.
+Antioxidants are a group of compounds that protect against oxidative stress, a process that damages cells and is associated with many brain disorders like Alzheimer's and Parkinson's.

 Likewise, mushrooms contain compounds called polysaccharides, which have been shown to stimulate immune responses in the body.
 Although the exact mechanisms by which they do this are not fully understood, they appear to be powerful immune system modulators.